History of the Institute

 Ufa Eye Research Institute is one of the leading eye research institutes in Russia.

-From 2005 the Institute is headed by Mukharram Bikbov - PhD, Professor, Corresponding Member of the Academy of Sciences of the Republic of Bashkortostan.
+At present the Institute is headed by Mukharram Bikbov - PhD, Professor, Corresponding Member of the Academy of Sciences of the Republic of Bashkortostan.

 The history of the institute dates back to the second half of the XIX century.
 In 1886 the Ufa branch of Empress Maria Alexandrovna Trusteeship of the Blind was established and in 1888 an asylum for blind adults and a specialized school for blind children were opened in Ufa.
 On August 11, 1901 the school was reorganized into free eye hospital with 4 beds.